-Micromachining of Carbon Fiber Reinforced Plastics (CFRPs) is essential for numerous applications in several industries such as aerospace, automotive, defense, shipping, sporting goods, and biomedical industries.
-The major challenge in machining CFRP by electrical discharge machining (EDM) is due to the non-conductivity of epoxy material which is used as a binder for manufacturing these CRFPs.
-This study attempts a novel, yet simple approach to ensure the conductivity of the work piece through the entire machining process.
-Experiments were carried out in this work to assess the feasibility of machining high aspect ratio micro-holes in CFRP by micro EDM.
+Micromachining of carbon fiber reinforced plastics (CFRPs) is essential for numerous applications in several industries such as aerospace, automotive, defense, shipping, sporting goods, and biomedical industries.
+The major challenge in machining CFRP by electrical discharge machining (EDM) is due to the nonconductivity of epoxy material which is used as a binder for manufacturing these CRFPs.
+This study attempts a novel, yet simple, approach to ensure the conductivity of the work piece through the entire machining process.
+Experiments were carried out as a part of this work to assess the feasibility of machining high aspect ratio microholes in CFRP by micro-EDM.
 The effect of process parameters such as voltage and feed-rate on the hole quality was studied.
-Using optimal process conditions, micro hole of 2500 µm deep with an aspect ratio of over 11 was achieved.
+Using optimal process conditions, microhole of 2500 μm deep with an aspect ratio of over 11 was achieved.